Start Waving Goodbye to Influencer Marketing

 Forget that most of us block, filter, fast-forward through or simply ignore 99% of its work.
 Their response is always, "No you don't," which they replace soon after with, "Doesn't matter.
 We have a new solution."

 Well, salvation is here yet again, and your agency is licking its chops; waiting to help you manage it.
-"We call them, Influencers," they'll tell you, "and you're going to want two scoops of this shit."
+"We call them, Influencers," the agency will tell you, "and you're going to want two scoops of this shit."

 Of course, Influencers have been around for several years.
 They've just operated in worlds unfamiliar to most agency leaders.
 But as clients complain their ads garner only slightly more interest than the NIT Basketball Tournament, the advertising and influencer worlds have joined in a universal partnership.